 A perfect winter adventure is just a snowfall away!
 If you have always wanted to add snowshoeing to your winter roster, then now just might be the perfect time.
-Grab your coat, hat, gloves, and snowshoes for a picturesque stroll through these 19 whimsical wonderlands this winter.
+Grab your coat, hat, gloves, and snowshoes for a picturesque stroll through these 19 Pennsylvania winter wonderlands.

 1. Laurel Hill State Park

 With more than 4,000 acres of mountainous terrain and the gorgeous 63-acre Laurel Hill Lake centerpiece, Laurel Hill State Park is the perfect place to put your snowshoeing skills to the test.
 Nearly all park trails are snowshoe friendly; you simply need Mother Nature to cooperate with a beautiful blanket of snow.

 2. Parker Dam State Park